 This is a comprehensive review of the treatment planning principles and basic clinical techniques and procedures.
-It covers all dental disciplines, and is designed to prepare students for licensing examination (i.e. National Boards, NERB).
+It covers all dental disciplines, and is designed to prepare licensing students for examination (i.e. Boards, NERB).

-104 course hours, faculty members of all departments
+14 course hours, faculty members of all departments